OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/ProgressReports/Logilab.md

 ## Main upcoming tasks and deliverables

-- T4.8 Turn the current 3D mesh visualizer into a Jupyter component
+- T4.8 Make the current 3D mesh visualizer work in a Jupyter notebooks

-- T4.6 Have SAGE active Jupyter-based documentation improved and integrated
+- T4.6 Have SAGE active Jupyter-based documentation improved and integrated into SAGE code base

-- T3.3 Package more SAGE components into debian
+- T3.3 Package more and more SAGE components into Debian

 </section>